wearesupercharged/jobs/instructions/angular-challenge/README.md

 **App Replication**

-Build an Angular app that replicates the look and behavior of the given example:
+Build an Angular app that replicates the look and behavior of the given example (or borderlands.mp4 found in same directory):

 ![](borderlands.gif)